awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 ![AWS Video Analyzer](images/LanChatBot3.png)

 This AWS tutorial guides you through creating an Amazon Lex box and integrating it into a Spring Boot web application.
+The AWS SDK for Java (version 2) is used to invoke these  AWS services:

++ Amazon Lex
++ Amazon Comprehend
++ Amazon Translate

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).